-I sat down at the reception; legs crossed and my eyes darting at my watch; I have to quickly see the gynaecologist and get back to the office.
-Last week’s tour was a productive one, and it was today the Board of directors wanted a review, why today?
+I sat down at the reception; legs crossed and eyes darting at my watch; I have to quickly see the gynaecologist and get back to the office.
+Last week’s tour was a productive one, and it was today the Board of directors wanted a review, but why?
 This same tour is the reason I’m here, I shouldn’t have used that toilet, Tina cautioned me on the use of public places, but the toilet looked clean na.
 Kai!
 I had danced to the rhythm of the music playing beneath my thighs through the weekend and I had had enough.
 Hospital smell aren’t exactly my favourite fragrance – with the sharp antiseptic smell that cuts through your nose like a razor.
 Whew!

 Just then a nurse passed by

 “Please,” I said with the voice of a dying person.
 “I need to see a doctor, I know today’s booked, but I’m already late for an appointment.”
-I pulled up my face and did my best immitation of a needy person.
+I pulled up my face and did my best immitation of a needy hopeless person.

 She looked at me with pity, took my file and entered a room.
 She came out almost immediately.
 “The doctor would call you soon”